aakashres/Timetracker/NOTES.md

 * Must be deploy ready without any hassle

+URLS have ratelimiter cannot request authentication token each time.
+Must save in env.
 APIs Needed
 1. Authentication (/auth, POST)
     Obtain auth token for a user